TheWanderer12/Legacy-Family-Tree/README.md

 	•	Add Relationship:
 For parent addition, if one parent exists, the new parent is automatically related as that parent’s spouse too.
 The server code in familyTrees.ts handles copying ids and types between arrays to maintain consistency.
 Similar logic applies to siblings, spouses, and children.

-Customization
+## Customization
-	•	Styling:
+#### Styling:
 Utilizes Tailwind CSS and module CSS files for components (e.g., FamilyNode.module.css, Sidebar.module.css).
-	•	Types & Interfaces:
+#### Types & Interfaces:
-Defined in src/components/Types/types.ts.
+Defined in src/components/Types/
+- types.ts
+- react-family-tree.d.ts

 Allows adding attributes to Node or Relation objects as needed.
-	•	Local JSON Fallback:
+#### Local JSON Fallback:
 While the main goal is to fetch from MongoDB, developers can load tree data from src/data/ folder for testing.
-Just uncomment the relevant imports in const.ts and pass them to the tree components.
+Just uncomment the relevant imports in const.ts and pass the `members` array as `nodes` prop to `ReactFamilyTree` component.

-Contributing
+## Contributing
-	•	Fork the repository.
+- Fork the repository.
-	•	Create a new branch for your feature or bugfix.
+- Create a new branch for your feature or bugfix.
-	•	Make changes and test thoroughly.
+- Make changes and test thoroughly.
-	•	Submit a pull request, describing your changes in detail.
+- Submit a pull request, describing your changes in detail.

-Contact
+## Contact

-For questions or support, open an issue on the GitHub repository or contact the maintainers via email.
+For questions or support, open an issue on the GitHub repository.

 Thank you for using Legacy!
 I hope it helps you visualize, manage, and celebrate your family heritage.